 Edward William Grinfield (1785–1864) was an Oxford graduate and Anglican clergyman.
 Grinfield’s work on the text of the New Testament led him to believe that the Septuagint—the collection of Greek translations of the Hebrew Bible carried out by Jewish translators between c.
 250 BCE-100 CE, mostly in Egypt—was for Christians the most authoritative and inspired version of Scripture.
 In 1861, therefore, a Lecturership was endowed in his name funding three lectures in each academic year “on the LXX version of the Hebrew Scriptures, its history, its philological character, its bearing on the criticisms of the New Testament, and its value as an evidence of the authenticity of the Old and New Testaments.”
 Over the course of the last 150 years, Grinfield Lectures have been presented by many highly regarded scholars, and subsequently published (however, Edward Grinfield would not always approve of the findings!).

-Below are recordings of the 2021 Grinfield Lectures, given by Dr James Aitken (Cambridge).
+To watch recordings of the 2021-22 Grinfield Lectures, given by Dr James Aitken (Cambridge), please click here.